changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 ![Work in Progress](/figure/source/2019-04-03-agile-ds-scrum-kanban/WIP.png)

 (In Scrum, the constraint is the time: sprints are timeboxes.
-Frameworks use constraints to limit the project complexity and scope, and that's why they work.)
+Frameworks use constraints to limit the project complexity and scope and that's why they work.)

 In the To-Do queue, tasks are ranked by their priorities.
 When a task in WIP is finished, the team picks up the task on the top of To-Do.

 You may ask, what happens when a card gets stuck in WIP indefinitely?
-This is a real problem, and in Kanban, project manager tracks _cycle time_ i.e. the time between starting and delivering the task, or in other words, how long did the card sits in WIP.
+This is a real problem.
+So, in Kanban, project manager tracks _cycle time_ i.e. the time between starting and delivering the task, or in other words, how long did the card sits in WIP.

 The team can set an agreement to review a card if any card was stuck in WIP for say, one week, then take action to resolve the issue.